-Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial statements of the current period.
-These matters were addressed in the context of my audit of the financial statements as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.
-I communicated the key audit matters to the Compliance, Audit & Risk Management Committee.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
+The key audit matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Further, any commentary on the outcomes of a particular audit procedure is made in that context.
+We communicated the key audit matters to the Compliance, Audit and Risk Management Committee.